31 S. Court Street

-Women’s Studies provides students an opportunity to explore the phenomenon of gender and its intersection with race, ethnicity, class, sexuality, and other elements of diversity.
+Women’s, Gender, and Sexuality Studies provides students an opportunity to explore the phenomenon of gender and its intersection with race, ethnicity, class, sexuality, and other elements of diversity.
 It is an interdisciplinary field, which makes for a rich variety of course offerings.
-The Women’s Studies program at Ohio University offers a Bachelor of Arts degree and an undergraduate certificate in addition to a wide range of individual courses, many of which focus on global feminisms and sexuality studies.
+The Women’s, Gender, and Sexuality Studies program at Ohio University offers a Bachelor of Arts degree and an undergraduate certificate in addition to a wide range of individual courses, many of which focus on global feminism, gender, and sexuality studies.

-One of the benefits of an interdisciplinary program like Women’s Studies is that it prepares students for careers in a variety of fields.
+One of the benefits of an interdisciplinary program like Women’s, Gender, and Sexuality Studies is that it prepares students for careers in a variety of fields.
 Our students are pursuing successful careers in non-profit organizations, business, the creative arts, education, government and public policy, journalism, law, medicine, publishing, science, social work, and more.

 Our two certificate programs (Women’s, Gender, and Sexuality Studies certificate and the LGBTQ Studies certificate) are likewise rich in variety and opportunity.
 They are comparable to minors, and they provide excellent complements to the range of undergraduate majors available at Ohio University.

 In addition, we encourage students to enroll in our internship program, which, by offering a variety of placement opportunities in the Athens area, allows students to explore the many ways in which an academic focus on gender and sexuality can connect with life after graduation.

-The Women’s Studies program offers an education abroad option in France.
+The Women’s, Gender, and Sexuality Studies program offers an education abroad option in France.